 The Nominating and Corporate Governance Committee is responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, recommending to the Board for selection candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board, assessing the performance of the Board, and developing a set of corporate governance principles for the Company.
+The Nominating and Corporate Governance Committee is also responsible for overseeing our Sustainability & Environmental, Social and Governance (ESG) strategy, initiatives, and policies, including communications with employees, investors, and other stakeholders.

-The Nominating and Corporate Governance Committee is composed of two directors: Messrs.
-Kortlang and Rodgers.
+The Nominating and Corporate Governance Committee is composed of three directors: Messrs.
+Kortlang and Rodgers and Ms. Haenggi.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee met twice during the 2019 fiscal year, and Committee business was also discussed from time to time during meetings of the Board.
-The Nominating and Corporate Governance Committee has adopted a written charter that is available to stockholders on the Company's website at http://investor.enphase.com/corporate-governance.cfm.
+The Nominating and Corporate Governance Committee met three times during the 2021 fiscal year, and Committee business was also discussed from time to time during meetings of the Board.
+The Nominating and Corporate Governance Committee has adopted a written charter that is available to stockholders on the Company's website at https://investor.enphase.com/corporate-governance.cfm.

 The Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including: having the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
-The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, having demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of the Company's stockholders.
-However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
+The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, having demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the committee retains the right to modify these qualifications from time to time.

 Candidates for director are reviewed in the context of the current composition of the Board, the operating requirements of the Company and the long-term interests of stockholders.
 In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity, age, skills and such other factors as it deems appropriate given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
 This process is designed to follow the guiding principle that the composition of the Board should reflect a diversity of thought, backgrounds, skills, experiences and expertise, and a range of tenures that are appropriate given the Company's current and anticipated circumstances.
 Consistent with this philosophy, in addition to the criteria set forth above and subject to the rights of any third party to designate a director, the Nominating and Corporate Governance Committee will ensure each pool of qualified candidates for additional or vacant Board positions from which Board nominees are chosen includes candidates who bring racial and/or gender diversity.
 The Nominating and Corporate Governance Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
 The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board by majority vote.
-In connection with its most recent assessment of the Board composition, the Nominating and Corporate Governance Committee identified, as one of its top priorities, the desire to recruit a new director who not only provides a valuable skillset to the Board, but will also contribute to gender diversity at the Board level, to build upon the gender diversity present in the Company's senior management ranks.